agnescameron/teaching-site/_pages/syllabus.md

 if this doesn’t happen (e.g. if you already find answers to your questions through one of these platforms) then that’s cool: but take an answer you found helpful, and talk about the process of finding it, and how the answerer and the questioner interacted.

-### presenting work
-All classwork is presented through personal websites, that you will update your website with documentation of homework and progress. come to each class with the homework finished, on your website, and prepared to talk about it.
-I will randomise you each week, and if picked you’ll have a 5 min slot to talk about your week and what you found, and people can ask you questions (we’ll talk to 4 people a week). this will help all of you learn!

-There is no point in taking this class if you don’t do the homework: this is how you develop the skills you need to work on the web!
-Missing one of these unannounced will bring your grade down by a half point each time. (you can make it back up (once) if you publish within the week)

 ## policies

 ### academic integrity